 Remsen-Lake Placid Travel Corridor

-- Monday, September 16 at the State Office Building, 207 Genesee Street, Utica
+- October 28 - 6 to 8 PM at the State Office Building, 207 Genesee Street, Utica

-- Tuesday, September 17 at The Wild Center, 45 Museum Drive, Tupper Lake
+- November 6 - 6 to 8 PM at The Wild Center, 45 Museum Dr, Tupper Lake

 The Remsen-Lake Placid Travel Corridor is a railroad right-of-way approximately 119 miles long and generally 100 feet wide.
 Constructed in 1892 by William Seward Webb, the line was operated continuously by the New York Central Railroad, and then the Penn Central Railroad, until freight service ceased in 1972.
 In 1974, the Corridor was purchased by New York State.
 In 1977, the State leased the line to the Adirondack Railway Corporation.
 After the bankruptcy of the lessee, and following a long period of litigation, the State acquired the remainder of the lease in 1991.